Switching broadband during coronavirus

 Frequently asked questions

-Can I upgrade my broadband package during the COVID-19 pandemic?
+Can I upgrade my broadband package during Covid restrictions?

 Yes.
 Upgrading your current speed to cope with more people at home should be very straightforward.
 If possible, arrange it online as provider call centres are still very busy, with many helping only vulnerable customers.

 Will there be delays to installation of new broadband packages duringCovid restrictions?

 In most cases, no. If you need a brand new connection installed or you're switching to or from Virgin Media, this will involve an engineer visit, which happily, are now available with most providers.

-Will I lose my broadband connection during the coronavirus pandemic?
+Will I lose my broadband connection during restrictions?

 This is extremely unlikely.
 Both Virgin Media and Openreach – the main two UK networks – have stated they are experiencing no capacity issues whatsoever with their networks, and that usage during the daytime is still far below usage at peak evening time.
-Nevertheless, several streaming services, including Netflix, Amazon, YouTube and Disney+ have downgraded the quality of their streams in anticipation of network capacity issues that do not at this time seem like they will ever manifest.
+Nevertheless, several streaming services, including Netflix, Amazon, YouTube and Disney+ downgraded the quality of their streams in anticipation of network capacity issues the last time restrictions were in place.

-Do I need an engineer in my home to switch broadband during the coronavirus pandemic?
+Do I need an engineer in my home to switch broadband during Covid restrictions?

 In most cases, no. If you're switching to or from Virgin Media, or setting up a brand new phone line however, you will need an engineer visit, which can now be arranged.
 All providers take great care with home visits to ensure both their engineers and customers are kept safe.